PascalBod/log-analyzer-en-article/README.md

 NETWORK, Type = NetworkDelay, ClientNetworkDelays = [1,0,0,0,0,0,0,0,0,0,0,0], MeanClientNetworkDelay = 0.000000e+00
 ```

-The string token of value <code>NETWORK<code> is the name of a service, according to the log file format specification.
+The string token of value <code>NETWORK</code> is the name of a service, according to the log file format specification.
 Then we have a sequence of parameters, two parameters being separated by a comma token.
 Each parameter contains a sequence of a string token that contains the name of the parameter, an equal sign token and a value.
 Let's try to write this in a more formal way:

 ```
 line = service ',' parameter+